Skip to main content

 IoT TransportMQTT v5Industry standard, QoSAMQP, CoAP

-Core EngineRust (tokio+axum)Performance-critical pathGo, C++
+Core EngineRust (tokio+axum, opt-in profile)High-throughput normalization and attestation fast pathGo, C++

 FrontendNext.js 15SSR, React, TurbopackNuxt, SvelteKit